octave-online/octave-online-server/back-master/README.md

 ## Setup

-There are two versions of the back server.
+There are three versions of the back server.
 One uses Docker and is easier to set up and configure.
-The other uses SELinux and is faster, able to handle more concurrent sessions.
+The second uses SELinux and is faster, able to handle more concurrent sessions.
 The SELinux implementation is the one used on octave-online.net.
+In the third option, every Octave process is run without any sandboxing or resource limitations.
+This can make it easier to get started, but it is discouraged when using with untrusted users.

 ### Option 1: Docker Setup